danilkinkin/buckwheat/README.md

 ### Translations

-Buckwheat is translated into several languages.
-If your language is missing or incomplete, please help to translate via PR.
+If your language is missing or incomplete, please help to translate via [crowdin service](https://crowdin.com/project/buckwheat)

 ### Donate